mluyten/EENG350/Demo1/ReferenceCode/README.md

 Matlab1.1: *Contains...*

-StepResponse: *Contains all of the step response data.*
+StepResponse: *Contains all of the step response data and related plots.*